rabbitmq/rabbitmq-oauth2-tutorial/README.md

        --------2.JWT-------->
 ```

-You have previously configured UAA with these 2 OAuth clients:
+UAA has been configured UAA with these 2 OAuth clients:
  - `consumer`
  - and `producer`
 > An application requires an oauth client in order to get an JWT token.
 Applications use the `Oauth client grant flow` to obtain a JWT token